theKashey/memoize-state/README.md

 ```

 #### Memoized composition
 You can use compose(flow, flowRight) to pipe result from one memoized function to another.
+But better to use `flow`
 ```js
 import {memoizedFlow} from 'memoize-state';